Visionnaire1000/phase-1-week3-code-challenge/README.md

 1. Fork then clone this repository to your local machine:

+2. Install json-server(npm install -g json-server).

-2.Navigate to the project folder of the local repo.
+4. Navigate to the project folder of the local repo.

-3. Install json server(npm install -g json-server),then activate it (json-server --watch db.json).
+5. Activate the json-server. (json-server --watch db.json).

-4. Open the `index.html` file in your preferred browser.
+6. Open the index.html file in your preferred browser.

 ## Usage